src-d/blog/content/post/handshakes_pagerank.md

 ```

 Now we should use the special calculator to find out the size of the
-representative sample from 2.3T.
+representative sample from 2.3 trillion.
 For example,
 [checkmarket.com](https://www.checkmarket.com/sample-size-calculator/).
 We set
 the population size to 2318907106461, the margin of error to 1% and the confidence level
 to 95% and see roughly 10,000.
 Not bad!
 This is how to sample 10k random